jaklob1233/IT2901---Gruppe-01-P01/README.md

 ## System architecture
 The system is organized into four main components:

- - **Speech to text:** Handles both the transcription of audio to text and the detection of emotions from speech.
+ - **Speech-to-text:** Handles both the transcription of audio to text and the detection of emotions from speech.

  - **MQTT transport:** Manages message transport using the MQTT protocol.

  - **Linphone adapter:** Interfaces with Linphone for audio capture and VoIP functionality.

- - **Text to speech:** Converts received text (and optionally emotion) back into speech.
+ - **Text-to-speech:** Converts received text (and optionally emotion) back into speech.

 Each component runs in its own Docker container and communicates via defined interfaces and webhooks.
 For more details on running and configuring each part, refer to their respective READMEs in their respective directories.

 ## Speech emotion recognition integration
 ### Motivation
 Previously, the STT system enabled efficient, bandwidth-saving communication by sending transcribed text instead of audio.
-However, this approach omitted the emotional cues present in speech, which are critical for understanding urgency, stress, or intent-especially in military operations.
-The integration of SER addresses this gap by appending emotional metadata to each transcribed message, allowing recipients to better interpret the sender’s state and respond appropriately
+However, this approach omitted the emotional cues present in speech, which are critical for understanding urgency, stress, or intent, especially in military operations.
+The integration of SER addresses this gap by appending emotional data to each transcribed message, allowing recipients to better interpret the sender’s state and respond appropriately

 ### Scope of work
  - **System and component integration:** \